-Then place over medium high heat and bring to a boil while whisking.
+Then place over medium high heat and bring to a boil for 60 seconds while whisking.
 Immediately remove off heat.

-Pour mango jelly into a glass square dish.
-Quickly add mango cubes into the jello.
-Press them down into the jello so the jello is smooth on the top.
+Pour mango jelly into an approximate 5 x 7 inch glass container.
+Quickly add mango cubes into the jelly.
+Press them down into the jelly so the jelly is smooth on the top.
 Allow this to set (about 5-10 minutes) as you work on the next layer.

 In a small pot, add water, coconut milk, agar agar powder, maple syrup, and salt.
 Whisk until well combined.
-Bring to a boil and reduce heat to low to keep warm.
+Bring to a boil for 60 seconds while whisking.
+Reduce heat to low to keep warm and keep covered.

-Check your mango jello to see if it’s firm to a touch.
+Check your mango jelly to see if it’s firm to a touch.
 You should be able to press it down with your thumb without any breakage.
-Once the mango layer is firm, pour coconut jello liquid on the back of a spoon over your mango jello.
-This ensures the hot liquid does not break the mango jello layer as it hits the spoon first.
+Once the mango layer is firm, pour coconut jelly liquid on the back of a spoon over your mango jelly.
+This ensures the hot liquid does not break the mango jelly layer as it hits the spoon first.

 When ready to serve, use a knife to cut around the edge of the jelly to release it from the side.
-Tip: Insert halved toothpicks between the mold and the sides of the jello (2 per each side) to allow air into the mold.
+Tip: Insert halved toothpicks between the mold and the sides of the jelly (2 per each side) to allow air into the mold.
 Place a flat plate over your jelly dish.
-Flip upside down and the jello should eventually slide out with gravity.
+Flip upside down and the jelly should eventually slide out with gravity.

-Slice into 9 squares and garnish with fresh fruit and mint leaves.
+Slice into 9 squares.
+Optional: serve with fresh fruit and mint leaves.